Dcrvx2k/Unit13Project/README.md

 - Filebeat collects log files from the web servers through a harvester and outputs the data to Kibana.
 In Kibana you can run search queries for specific logs and see visualization of common log formats.
 - Metricbeat provides system and service details on the web servers to be viewed on Kibana.
 Examples of the data from Metricbeat are CPU, memory and file system usage; inbound and outbound traffic stats; and service status.

-### Using the Playbook
+### Using the Playbooks
-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbooks, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- The Ansible host file will need to be updated to determine which web servers you wish install ELK and beats on.
-Update the host file with elk and webserver groups and add the private IP's to the respective group.
-Be sure to include the language interpreter line after each IP.
+- The Ansible hosts file, located at `/etc/ansible/hosts`, will need to be updated to determine which web servers you wish install ELK and beats on.
+Update the hosts file with elk and webserver groups and add the private IP's to the respective group.
+Also, be sure to include the language interpreter line after each IP.
 ![Hosts_update.png](Images/Hosts_update.png)

 - Copy the desired playbook files from this README to `/etc/ansible/roles/`.

-> **Setup ELK**
+**Setup ELK**
   - From the `/etc/ansible/roles/` directory run the command below to setup the ELK server.

     `$ ansible-playbook elk-playbook.yml`